Palak5102005/Bluff_Gamers/README.md

-# Zomathon PS2: Cart Supaer Add-On Rail Recommendation System
+# Zomathon PS2: Cart Super Add-On Rail Recommendation System

 ## Project Overview
 This repository contains our end-to-end solution for Zomathon Problem Statement 2.
 The objective is to build an intelligent recommendation engine that suggests relevant add-on items (desserts, beverages, meal complements) to users at checkout.